 A bequest from the Irma and Norman Switzer estate has created a new fund to advance medicine and health.
 The unrestricted gift of $50 million to the David Geffen School of Medicine at UCLA from the estate of Irma and Norman Switzer was announced November 12, 2014, at a gathering of their friends and family, UCLA leadership, faculty, staff members, students and the school’s Board of Visitors.

 “This exceptionally generous gift is an enduring legacy of two people who clearly cared about the future of medicine and science,” said UCLA Chancellor Gene D. Block.
 “The university is honored to be the steward of such a transformative bequest.”
 As a tribute to the couple, the UCLA Center for Health Sciences Plaza, where the announcement was made, was renamed the Irma and Norman Switzer Plaza.

-“The Switzers’ extraordinary gift will immediately strengthen the work of our faculty and eventually benefit countless patients,” said Dr. A. Eugene Washington, vice chancellor of UCLA Health Sciences and dean of the David Geffen School of Medicine at UCLA and Gerald S. Levey, MD, Endowed Chair.
+“The Switzers’ extraordinary gift will immediately strengthen the work of our faculty and eventually benefit countless patients,” said Dr. A. Eugene Washington, vice chancellor of UCLA Health Sciences, dean of the David Geffen School of Medicine at UCLA and Gerald S. Levey, MD, Endowed Chair.

-The bequest will advance medicine and health and will count toward The Centennial Campaign for UCLA, a $4.2 billion fundraising campaign, which was formally launched in May 2014 and is scheduled to conclude in 2019, the campus’s 100th year.
+The bequest will count toward The Centennial Campaign for UCLA, a $4.2-billion fundraising campaign, formally launched in May 2014 to commemorate the university’s 100th year.

-“The forethought the Switzers demonstrated by including UCLA Health Sciences in their estate plans illustrates the generosity that is their legacy,” said Kathryn Carrico, UCLA’s assistant vice chancellor for health sciences development.
+“The forethought the Switzers demonstrated by including UCLA Health Sciences in their estate plans illustrates the generosity that is their legacy,” said Kathryn Carrico, assistant vice chancellor, UCLA Health Sciences Development.